hundredrabbits/thebook/north_pacific_logbook.md

     Distance to Victoria: 5,297 km (2860 nm)

 ##### 0700
 Been turning radar on more often, as there is no break to this fog.
 We don't leave it on, as it is a power-sucker.
 This, paired with AIS is essential out here.
 I can imagine that it wasn't crucial during Moitessier and Lin & Larry Pardey's time, as there was less shipping.
 Now, I see targets everyday, as cargo is circling the globe from one port to the next.
-I don’t like to think about what is carried from port to port.
-Are these goods essential?
+I don’t like to think about what they carry, as it would likely make me sad.
+Essential goods?
 Probably not.
-More game consoles, action figures and items made of cheap plastic.

-The modern economy is like a balloon, hellbent on expanding, obsessed with growth, and ignoring its own structural limits.
-It can’t stretch to infinity, just like our own planet has a finite number of resources.
-Extracting materials from the earth without limit, or care, will destroy us all.
 Moitessier talks about overdevelopment in his book The Long Way, and the need to stop satisfying false needs, false joys, to instead focus on preserving nature.
-We must do this, because it is what matters most, and we cannot hope to be happy without it.
+We must do this, because it is what matters most.
 In the words of author, activist and philosopher Wendell Berry, “We need a 'new economy,' one that is founded on thrift and care, on saving and conserving, not on excess and waste.”
+I keep these words close, as they offer comfort when I feel overwhelmed by today's consumerist culture.

 Pino is gliding at a reasonable 8 km/h (4.5 kn), heading northeast.
 The winds will shift to the southwest tomorrow, and will increase.
 If it gets too wild we will heave-to.
 I've no desire to take risks anymore, not for speed anyway.
 As I am writing this, the fog cleared ahead.
 Look at that horizon line!
-What-a-BEAUTY!
 Never thought I'd miss the sight of it this much.
 I will not last, but for now I'll take it, it is here, it is pleasant and I am happy.
 The world just got a lot sharper, a relief for my eyes.

 ##### 0800
 We're still on the same propane tank, I am surprised we haven't run out yet.
 Our backup tank is still full, strapped to the aft rail.
 I decided not to bake on this trip to save on gas, and it makes a big difference.
 I hope that when we run out, that the weather will be mild, as it is a pain to hook up.
 I make stove top pitas now and then, but because I cook each one in a cast iron pan with a lid it cooks faster, saving us precious fuel.
 In general, our meals are done after 10 minutes of cooking, with the flame burning hottest in the first 3-5 minutes.
 Most meals I cook with a lid, after that, at a low setting.
 Glad my efforts to conserve fuel have paid off, and that it doesn't affect the quality of our meals.